Hypnotherapy for children on the autistic spectrum

-Children on the Autistic Spectrum often display rigid, black and white thinking patterns and lack the ability to participate in imagination-based thought processes or play.
+Children on the autistic spectrum can display rigid, black and white thinking patterns and lack the ability to participate in imagination-based thought processes or play.
 By contrast, hypnosis involves engaging the imagination to visualise things that are helpful to the therapeutic process.
 Based on this information you might assume that children on the spectrum would not be able to profit from hypnotherapy.

 This is not the case!